StarEmbed: Benchmarking Time Series Foundation Models on Astronomical Observations of Variable Stars: Dataset

 \section{Dataset}

 The benchmark dataset includes multi-variate time-series observations of periodic variable stars.
 The flux is presented in magnitudes (an astronomy specific unit), while the time is recorded as the modified Julian date.
-The observations are from ZTF, which repeatedly scans all stars visible from the Northern hemisphere every few days.
-ZTF observes in three different passbands, $g$, $r$, and $i$\footnote{Most ZTF sources have very few or no observations in $i$ band and we therefore exclude it from our analysis. } (see \Cref{fig:lc}) roughly corresponding to visible green, visible red, and (outside the visible) infrared light, respectively \citep{Dekany+2020}.
-We use observations from ZTF data release 23 (DR23) which spans a duration of $\sim$6.5\,yr and contains billions of light curves.